databrickslabs/migrate/README.md

 python import_db.py --profile newDEMO --secrets
 ```

-### (Alpha version) Export / Import of MLFlow experiments, experiment permissions, and runs objects
+### (Alpha version) Export / Import of MLflow experiments, experiment permissions, and runs objects
 Note: Registered model, model version, and metric history are not supported yet.
+Please see [mlflow-export-import](https://github.com/amesar/mlflow-export-import) for standalone MLflow migrations.

 This will export and import the specified MLflow objects.
-Because MLFlow objects depend on other object types such as
+Because MLflow objects depend on other object types such as
 workspace directories, notebooks, etc this command should run after the other objects are successfully exported/imported.

 mlflow-runs are by default only exported for the past 30 days worth of data.
 The user can specify other dates but should